hainayanda/Chary/README.md

 ## Contribute

 You know-how.
-Just clone and do pull request
+Just clone and do a pull request